Differentiation Strategies In The Classroom: 8 Methods For Every Teacher

-Add in that there are many other teaching strategies that provide similar benefits at much lower risk, and some teachers may simply feel that differentiation ‘isn’t worth it.’
+With many other teaching strategies providing similar benefits at much lower risk, some teachers may feel that differentiation ‘isn’t worth it.’

 But, using a mastery-based approach, it is possible, and ultimately essential, to develop a differentiated classroom that accommodates the individual needs of all students to create a learning experience that works for all.